 Brands that are helpful to their customers will have an opportunity to stand out above the rest.
-In fact, 84% of surveyed U.S. consumers say that how companies or brands act now will affect their future loyalty.
 In these changing times, being flexible with cancellations, refunds, and customer service can go a long way toward building customer trust.
 Turn on messaging in the Google My Business app and extend your customer service phone hours to be there for your customers when they need your support.

 Above all, remember that your customers' lives are changing rapidly, too.
-One in five Canadian consumers are struggling to find the products they want or need, and bought brands they don't normally buy.
-Many retailers have changed how they operate in order to sustain business and help customers in new ways.
+About a half of UK consumers are struggling to find the products they want or need, and nearly 3 in 10 bought brands they don't normally buy.14 Many retailers have changed how they operate in order to sustain business and help customers in new ways.

-of consumers say brands should talk about how they are helpful now17
+of consumers say brands should talk about how they are helpful now15

-Over 1 in 3 consumers globally started using a new brand because of the innovative or compassionate way they responded to the pandemic18
+Over 1 in 3 have started using a new brand because of the innovative or compassionate way they responded to the pandemic16